gnosis/dx-mgn-pool/README.md

 ### DxMgnPool

 This contract allows participants to deposit a single predefined ERC20 token (e.g. GNO) into the contract's balance.
-The contract will continuously participate with its entire balance in dutchX auctions and thus generate magnolia.
+The contract will continuously participate with its entire balance in DutchX auctions and thus generate MGN (assuming a trading pair whitelisted for MGN generation in the DutchX, such as GNO/WETH).
 We deploy a separate instance of the same contract for each individual token: e.g. one contract to deposit GNO tokens, and one contract to deposit WETH tokens.
 The two contracts will continuously trade their deposit token against the deposit token of the other pool.